whaleboxstudio/unity-analytics-plugin/README.md

-# Whalytics Unity Plugin
+# game-events.io Unity Plugin

-A lightweight, high-performance analytics SDK for Unity games, designed to work with the Whalytics backend.
+A lightweight, high-performance analytics SDK for Unity games, designed to work with the game-events.io backend.

 ## Features